petermcloughlin/pallet_furniture_store/README.md

 ### MoSCoW Prioritization

-I chose to follow the MoSCoW Prioritization method for the Pallet Furniture Store, identifying and labeling my:
+I chose to follow the MoSCoW Prioritization method for the Pallet Furniture Store when planning out the necessary requirements with the customer in mindand used this prioritization method when planning out the user stories and epics.

-- **Must Haves**: the 'required', critical components of the project.
-Completing my 'Must Haves' helped me to reach the MVP (Minimum Viable Product) for this project.
-- **Should Haves**: the components that are valuable to the project but not absolutely 'vital' at the MVP stage.
-The 'Must Haves' must receive priority over the 'Should Haves'.
-- **Could Haves**: these are the features that are a 'bonus' to the project, it would be nice to have them in this phase, but only if the most important issues have been completed first and time allows.
-- **Won't Haves**: the features or components that either no longer fit the project's brief or are of very low priority for this release.

 ## Marketing

-An [Pallet Furniture Store Facebook Page](https://www.facebook.com/profile.php?id=61573319522718) was created to demonstrate promotion of the Pallet Furniture Store on social media.
+A [Pallet Furniture Store Facebook Page](https://www.facebook.com/profile.php?id=61573319522718) was created to demonstrate promotion of the Pallet Furniture Store on social media.
 Posts informing customers of deals and new products would be made on the page with the hopes of drawing in more revenue.
 Facebook provides an easy, minimal-step process to allow business owners to promote their business, with additional paid 'boost' features to further promote and spread the reach of the posts.
 Pallet Furniture Store also offers a newsletter subscription service through MailChimp.
 The benefit of both of these services is that the customer is not forced to sign up to either and potentially worry that they will be spammed with an unnecessary amount of information.
 Pallet Furniture Store avoids this in order to keep its brand clean and uphold its eco-friendly efforts.

 Within the head's meta tags of the base template are researched keywords and a description of Pallet Furniture Store's goal as a business.
 These keywords have been researched using[Wordtracker](https://www.wordtracker.com/) to ensure that both short-tail and long-tail keywords are included.